SirHotIce/Chess/README.md

  Online 2p game of chess

  ***Important***
- Change the dummyemail1 and 2 with your own emails and app passwords.
+ Change the dummyemail1 and 2 in PopImap class with your own emails and app passwords.